barretobrunosb/koriabo-model/README.md

-This repository was produced as supplementary material to the paper "Demic Diffusion and Cultural Transmission?
-Assessing the spread of Koriabo Tradition as an archaeological correlate of the Cariban language expansions", psubmitted to the journal _Antiquity_.
+This repository was produced as supplementary material to the paper entitled "Demic Diffusion and Cultural Transmission?
+Assessing the spread of Koriabo Tradition as an archaeological correlate of the Cariban language expansions", submitted to the journal _Antiquity_.

 It contains the code of radiocarbon modelling in R, the raw data of radiocarbon dates, and a web map with the location of dated sites associated with Koriabo settlements or trade finds.